 Please note - the above requirements are updated on a yearly basis and the inclusion of this table should be seen as a guide only.
-It is likely that there will changes for entry to the 6th Form for September 2025 and beyond.
-The most up to date information can be found here https://www.informedchoices.ac.uk/
+It is likely that there will changes for entry to the 6th Form for September 2026 and beyond.
+The most up to date information can be found on the school website.